A Taste of Arabic and Kiswahili

 For more information, click HERE.

-Citizens, Thinkers, Writers is a two-week summer residential program for students from New Haven public schools who are interested in exploring fundamental human questions in a college setting.
-In small discussion seminars led by professors, students gain invaluable experience in close reading, analytic writing, and college-level discussion.
-During the program, students actively participate in a long-running philosophical conversation that dates back to ancient Greece and Rome and link this conversation to their own experiences as citizens of twenty-first-century New Haven.
+Citizens-Thinkers-Writers is a two-week summer residential program for students from New Haven public schools who are interested in exploring fundamental human questions in a college setting.
+In small seminars led by Yale professors, students gain invaluable experience in close reading, analytic writing, and college-level discussion.
+During the program, students actively participate in a long-running philosophical conversation that dates back to ancient Greece and Rome and link this conversation to their own experiences.
+After completing the summer program, students become CTW Fellows and continue to work with the faculty, undergraduate residential teaching assistants, and graduate coordinator throughout the academic year.

 For more information, click HERE